pohanson/tp/docs/UserGuide.md

 ### Deleting a person : `delete`

-Deletes the specified person from the address book.
+Deletes one or more persons from the address book.

-Format: `delete INDEX`
+Format: `delete INDEX [MORE_INDICES]...`

-* Deletes the person at the specified `INDEX`.
+* Deletes the person(s) at the specified `INDEX` (and `MORE_INDICES` if provided).
 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​
+* Multiple indices can be specified to delete multiple persons at once.
+* Indices can be provided in any order.

 Examples:
 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+* `delete 1 3 5` deletes the 1st, 3rd, and 5th persons in the displayed list.
+* `delete 4 2 6` deletes the 2nd, 4th, and 6th persons in the displayed list (order doesn't matter).

 ### Clearing all entries : `clear`